Federation of Women Teachers' Associations of Ontario: History

 for work of equal value, married male teachers were still receiving an additional allowance.
-There were strict social expectations of women teachers; a 1965 study found that women teachers were expected by parents not to smoke, place bets, run for political office, teach after marriage or any of a number of other activities; there were strict expectations that they stop work if visibly pregnant.
+There were strict social expectations of female teachers; a 1965 study found that female teachers were expected by parents not to smoke, place bets, run for political office, teach after marriage or any of a number of other activities; there were strict expectations that they stop work if visibly pregnant.
 The FWTAO worked to change these expectations.

 The FWTAO lobbied for affirmative action programs and used scholarships to help individual women further their careers; they also gave scholarships to young women in developing countries.
 They developed curricula, which tended to follow a democratic philosophy of education, promoting cooperation rather than competition.

-The Ontario Public School Teachers Federation, formerly the Ontario Public School Men Teachers Federation, made repeated attempts since the late 60s to merge with the FWTAO, including three court challenges.
+The Ontario Public School Teachers' Federation, formerly the Ontario Public School Men Teachers Federation, made repeated attempts since the late 1960s to merge with the FWTAO, including three court challenges.
 In 1994, the Ontario Human Rights Commission upheld a complaint by a female principal that the requirement that she be a member of FWTAO was discrimination.
 A decision was made in 1996 to merge the organizations, and in 1998 they did so, forming the Elementary Teachers' Federation of Ontario.

 The FWTAO donated its records to the Clara Thomas Archives & Special Collections at York University Libraries.